solo-io/supergloo/docs/content/reference/cli/meshctl_dashboard.md

 ### Options

 ```
   -h, --help                 help for dashboard
       --kubeconfig string    path to the kubeconfig from which the management cluster will be accessed
       --kubecontext string   name of the kubeconfig context to use for the management cluster
-      --kubes-namespace string   The namespace that the Gloo Mesh UI is deployed in (default "gloo-mesh")
+      --namespace string     The namespace that the Gloo Mesh UI is deployed in (default "gloo-mesh")
   -p, --port uint32          The local port to forward to the dashboard (default 8090)
 ```

 ### SEE ALSO